johnsmillie-portfolio/SE450-JPaint/readme.md

 ## Missing Features

 ## Bugs
-- Interaction between selection and undo.
-    There is undocumented behavior when considering the interaction between selection and undo.
-In the case where a selection is made, and then an undo occurs in which the shape is 'removed', modifications made to the 'selected' but invisible (undone) shape will still take place.
-If the redo button is clicked, whatever modifications are made to the invisible object will be visible.
-Additionally, a shape that is not in the visible list when a selection takes place, but is then 'redone' to become visible after a selection, that would have been selected had it been present *will not be selected*.

-- Selection currently has no collision logic
-    All visible shapes will be selected upon completion of a selection-mouse-mode drag.

 - Painting bugs on closure of popups
     On DZwerdling's system, upon closing the mouse mode selection dialog, there are visual bugs that prevent shapes from being drawn correctly.